Why Passwords Alone Are No Longer Enough

 Remote Access Solutions

 VPNs, SSH servers, RDP gateways, and other remote access tools are frequent targets because they provide direct entry into your network.
 Anyone with remote working or server access should have two-factor authentication enabled without exception.
+These entry points are where automated attacks concentrate, making them a high priority for any security rollout.

 Financial and Payment Systems